 \textbf{Positive Impacts.} HiVE-MIL enables data-efficient, few-shot classification of WSIs by modeling hierarchical dependencies and intra-scale multimodal alignments through a unified hierarchical heterogeneous graph.
 This approach has the potential to improve diagnostic support in resource-limited settings, where annotated datasets and expert pathologists are often unavailable.
 By aligning visual patches with descriptive prompts on multiple scales, the model improves interpretability and can help clinicians make more informed decisions.
 Beyond pathology, hierarchical design should also benefit other domains that involve limited data and structured semantic inputs.

-\textbf{Negative Impacts.} The model relies on LLM-generated prompts to construct hierarchical text descriptions, which may introduce factual errors or biases, particularly in the presence of expert oversight.
-In clinical settings, excessive reliance on these automatically generated outputs without independent review and validation can lead to biased or misleading results.
-This problem underscores the importance of expert participation in ensuring both the accuracy and reliability of the model's explanations.
+\textbf{Negative Impacts.} The model relies on LLM-generated prompts to construct hierarchical text descriptions, which may introduce factual errors or biases, particularly in the absence of expert oversight.
+In clinical settings, excessive reliance on automatically generated outputs without independent review and validation can lead to biased or misleading results.
+This underscores the importance of expert participation in ensuring both the accuracy and reliability of the model’s explanations.